Stuycs-K/final-project-3-huangp-shannonh/PRESENTATION.md

 # Audio Steganography: Echo Hiding

 Audio Steganography is hiding a message in sounds.
 We'll mainly look at audio steganography as waves rather than as bits for the sake of explaining the concept of encoding and decoding.

-Since we're hiding a message in sounds, we probably wouldn;t want the others to hear the encoded message in the original sound, so we either alter a noisy audio message or use something that humans can't hear.
+We don't want others to hear the encoded message in the original sound, so we will either alter a noisy audio message or use something that humans can't hear.

 Some forms of audio steganography:
 1. <b>Echo Hiding</b>